Lumi-supercomputer/lumi-userguide/docs/computing/systems/lumic.md

 204.8 GB/s per socket.

 The LUMI-C compute nodes are configured with 4 NUMA zones ("quadrant mode") with 2 CCDs per quadrant.
-The figure below, gives you an overview of the distances between the NUMA nodes.
+The figure below gives you an overview of the distances between the NUMA nodes.

 <figure>